-Tolovana Inn just added four Level II chargers that accommodate all electric vehicle.
-Four Tesla-only chargers were installed in 2018.
+Tolovana Inn just added four Level II chargers that accommodate all-electric vehicles iin addition to four Tesla-only chargers

-Oregon is a leader in creating a strong network of charging stations for electric vehicles, and Tolovana Inn is pleased to expand its roll in that system.
+Oregon is a leader in creating a strong network of charging stations for electric vehicles, and Tolovana Inn is pleased to expand its role in that system.

-It’s important that EV drivers have convenient access and confidence when traveling to Cannon Beach and all along the Oregon coast, says property manager Paul Beatty.
+It’s important that EV drivers have convenient access and confidence when traveling to Cannon Beach and all along the Oregon coast.